Sector & service specialists

 Telecoms

-ETNO has been the voice of Europe’s telecommunication network operators since 1992 and with 40 members is the principal policy group for European electronic communications network operators.
+Connect Europe (formerly ETNO) has been the voice of Europe’s telecommunication network operators since 1992 and is the principal policy group for European electronic communications network operators.
 The European Competitive Telecommunications Association (ECTA) is the leading pan-European telecoms association promoting market liberalisation and competition in the European communications sector.
 The EU telecoms sector is one where there are many national champions but few pan-European leaders.

-As a side note, the author once looked at the correlation between the size of the association secretariat and the size of the industry it represents, and found that there were many other factors at play.
-ETNO members for example employ 1 million people throughout Europe, however, the secretariat only employs 9 people which is much smaller than other associations with industries of similar scale.
+As a side note, the author once looked at the correlation between the size of the association secretariat and the size of the industry it represents and found that there were many other factors at play.
+Connect Europe members for example employ 1 million people throughout Europe, however, the secretariat only employs 11 people which is much smaller than other associations with industries of similar scale.
 Fragmentation of the European market and the presence of many national telecoms operators in Brussels probably explains this disparity.
 Hence, most opportunities for public affairs consultancies and law firms are with traditional telecoms operators, or newer entrants offering consumer broadband and triple-play and challenger mobile/wireless network operators and service providers.

 Specialist Law firms